Road deaths in the Netherlands

 Figure 1.
 The number of road deaths is determined using three sources.
 A road death can be included in one or more of these sources.

-Statistics Netherlands departs from the premise that all road deaths are registered in at least one of the three data sources and, consequently, that there are no traffic deaths that are not registered in any of the data sources.
-This implies that the area outside the three coloured circles in Figure 1 contains no road deaths.
+Statistics Netherlands departs from the premise that all road deaths are registered in at least one of the three data sources.
 Based on analysis of the data, Statistics Netherlands determines the number of road deaths.
 Double counts are removed, and casualties that should not be included in the road deaths in the Netherlands (such as crashes abroad, crashes off public roads, suicides, natural causes of death) are removed from the database.

-Between 2012 and 2021, the registered number of road deaths in BRON was approximately 14% lower than the number determined by Statistics Netherlands in the Road Death Statistics, which is considered to be the actual number.
-In 2021, the BRON registration rate was 87%: 74 of the 582 road deaths (according to Statistics Netherlands) were missing in the BRON database.
-The reasons for these missing data are subject to further investigation by SWOV.
-BRON is known to particularly miss crashes not involving any other parties, or exclusively involving non-motorized traffic, or when a casualty dies at a later date, or when there is confusion about the type of crash (vehicle entering the water, crashes at railways, indisposition, suicide, intent).
+Additional information, such as the location of fatal crashes can be found in BRON.
+However, this database is not complete.
+Between 2014 and 2023, the registered number of road deaths in BRON was approximately 13% lower than the number determined by Statistics Netherlands in the Road Death Statistics, which is considered to be the real number.
+In 2023, the BRON registration rate was 89%: 76 of the 684 road deaths (according to Statistics Netherlands) were missing in the BRON database.
+BRON is known to particularly miss crashes not involving any other parties, or exclusively involving non-motorised traffic, or when a casualty dies at a later date, or when there is confusion about the type of crash (vehicle entering the water, crashes at railways, indisposition, suicide, intent) [3].

 How has the number of road deaths in the Netherlands developed over the past ten years?